Wild plants and animals

 Finland’s natural resources include rich flora and fauna.
 You should not disturb wild animals when staying in summer cottages and when out in nature.
 If you encounter an animal that is sick or otherwise in a vulnerable state, you should try to help it.

 Wild plant and animal species are protected in order to retain the vitality of their native and established populations.
 A species is considered endangered if its natural survival in Finland is in danger.
 Endangered species can be protected.

-Wild plants and animals are also found in bodies of water.
 The Finnish Environment Institute (SYKE) monitors the state of the Baltic Sea and produces a wide range of environmental data about a number of things including its plants, animals and micro-organisms.
 The Baltic Sea has been designated as a Particularly Sensitive Sea Area (PSSA), due to which maritime traffic can be required to comply with stricter safety regulations.

-There are various websites providing information on wildlife in Finland.
+There are websites providing information on wildlife in Finland.
 For example, Webkasvio describes plants, mosses and lichens that occur in Finland and where to find them.
 The Finnish Broadcasting Company has a national sound gallery where visitors can learn about Finnish birdlife, and the website of the Federation of Finnish Fisheries Associations has information on the commonest fish species to be found in the country.